Upcoming Event: Canada Day in Vancouver, July 1

 As the unofficial kick-off to summer, Canada Day (July 1) is a fantastic opportunity to get out there and enjoy our city’s offerings, be entertained, eat superb food, and learn a few new things about our country along the way.

-The big shindig this year is at Canada Place (999 Canada Place) as well as the nearby Jack Poole Plaza and the streets surrounding the area.
+The big shindig is again at Canada Place (999 Canada Place) and the streets surrounding the area.
 It’s free and runs from 11 am through to 6 pm ‘Canada Together’ is an event produced in collaboration with the Musqueam, Squamish, and Tsleil-Waututh Nations, with the theme “weaving together the fabric of a nation.”
+This is the 40th anniversary of the Canada Place Canada Day celebration, and is typically the largest July 1 event outside of Ottawa!

-Entertainment includes performances by headliners Dear Rouge with guest Alex Wells, along with local artists including Ramen Fog, John Welsh & Los Valientes, Blue Rivera, Hotel Mira; and a Kid Zone with DJ Ira Pettle and The School of Rock Vancouver.
-New this year is an Indigenous Marketplace with artisan booths selling jewellery, art, home decor and more.
-Other activities and events include Indigenous weaving and carving displays, and a citizenship ceremony.
+Entertainment includes performances by headliners The Strumbellas, along with artists including The Matinee, Serengeti, JESSAMINE, SPENDO and Rebecca Sichon; and a Kid Zone with DJ Ira Pettle and The School of Rock Vancouver.
+There’s also an Indigenous Marketplace with artisan booths selling jewellery, art, home decor and more.
+Other activities and events include a citizenship ceremony and an Expo 86 exhibit.
 All stages will start with an Indigenous welcome and blessing.

-Another option is to head to Granville Island for its “O Canada Day!” celebrations.
-Head to the Chain & Forge block party for live entertainment, face painting, a food village and more.
+Another option is to head to Granville Island for its Canada Day celebrations – this year combined with its World Cup watch party with games shown at 9 am , 1 pm and 5 pm.
+Celebrations start at 8:30 am with the annual False Creek Ferries water ballet performance, and throughout the day you’ll find a citizenship ceremony, cake cutting, live entertainment, face painting, a food village and more.
 Elsewhere on the Island, Vancouver International Jazz Festival offers free concerts all day long, the Lobster Man has its annual lobster roll picnic, and the Kids Market stages its own celebrations for the pint-sized among us.

 You’ll also find Canada Day celebrations in other cities within Metro Vancouver.
 North Vancouver, just a short SeaBus ride north from downtown, usually holds a community party at the Shipyards District – check here for details.
 Or head further out into the suburbs for Surrey’s Canada Day extravaganza, with four entertainment stages, rides, an Indigenous Village, oodles of food trucks, a beer garden, and FIREWORKS!